 - Thermostats and home zoning

-- Indoor air quality systems including air filters and air purification systems
+- Indoor air quality equipment like air filters and air purification systems

 Some apprentices even become HVAC-R technicians, and they are further trained to provide refrigeration.